daizch/gulp-sprity/README.md

 Type: `bool`
 default `undefined`

 To mark whether put the image files into the same directory of image file path.
 For example, one file path is /Users/demo/src/images/dir1/img1.png.
 Another one is /Users/demo/src/images/dir2/img2.png.
-Then the spriter will save in /Users/demo/src/images.
+Then the spriter will be saved in /Users/demo/src/images.

 ### spriteMark
 Type: `String`